-Fast forward to 2014 and the Japanese-made Subaru BRZ is
+Fast forward to 2014 and the Japanese-made Subaru BRZ is as stimulating as that classic ever was - and it punches just as hard.

 Under the hood there's a 2.0-litre engine mated to a six speed gearbox.
 197 horses united with the BRZ's fine sense of balance make it one of the most appealing sports cars around.
 It's even more fun, and far more raw, than the popular Mazda MX-5.